-DAY 1 – Wed: Arrival to Cairo, Sound & Light Show
+DAY 1 – Wed: Arrive in Cairo, Sound & Light Show

 Welcome to the land of the Pharaohs!
 Flo Tours Representative will be waiting for you at Cairo International Airport and transfer you to your hotel.